nicklockwood/ShapeScript/docs/mac/primitives.md

 ![Sphere](../images/sphere.png)

 You may notice that the sphere doesn't look very smooth.
-As mentioned in the [getting started section](getting-started.md), 3D shapes in ShapeScript are made up of triangles, so curves cannot be represented exactly, only approximated.
+As mentioned in the [getting started section](getting-started.md), 3D shapes in ShapeScript are made up of polygons, so curves cannot be represented exactly, only approximated.

 You can improve the quality of the sphere by using the `detail` option: